 Reflection is a process, both individual and collaborative, which begins with uncertainty.
 It involves identifying questions and key elements of a matter that has emerged as significant, then taking one's thoughts into dialogue with oneself and with others.
 One evaluates insights gained from that process with reference to: 1) additional perspectives, 2) one's own values and beliefs, and 3) the larger context within which the questions are raised.
 Through reflection, one reaches newfound clarity, on which one may base changes in action or disposition.
 One of the most powerful learning tools for educators is to observe oneself teach and engage in reflective analysis.
-Toward that end, Interns will be required to set a goal for their instruction, video record at least one instructional moment, and write a reflection based on their original goal.
+Toward that end Interns will be required to video at least one instructional moment, set a goal, and write a reflection based on that goal.
 Student Teachers will be required to engage this process twice - once as a part of the S-PAT.
 Liaisons will schedule seminars dedicated to collegial sharing of video observation and reflective analysis.